xujuren/SocialMediaCat/app/Documents/To-do list.md

 ** To-Do List **
-Pls Add item/make updates here
+Pls Add/update items and Bugs
-Add your Name to the item - so that we won't crash (and also remove/update status if needed)
+Add your **Name** to the items (except =your original tasks) to avoid crash     (and also remove/update status)

+- If something cannot be fixed, can add to "list of known bugs" in report on Thu/Fri

 *** URGENT ***
-* 1. MEDIUM FEATURE (or Hard/Very Hard also ok) *                       @[  ]
+* MEDIUM FEATURE (or Hard/Very Hard also ok) *                                @[  ]

-* 2. UI and workflow for everything works *
+* UI and workflow for everything works *
     - ** Local Data structure: change everything into using RBTree ! **

-* 3. Search bar's linkage with Tokenizer, Parser (to workable)
+* Search bar's linkage with Tokenizer, Parser (to workable)

-* 4. now also need data instances for delete & like...
+    - i.e. search > tok par > show result

-*** Bugs ***
+*** URGENT - Bugs / incomplete functions ***

 * new functions
+    - currentPost: scroll up/down also get in Current Post
-    - Like: didn't should count change at view (only once), scroll up/down also get in Current Post
+    - Like: didn't change  count change at view (only +once but implemented multiple times)
-    - delete: didnt change user
+    - delete UI: (1) didnt leave @Current Post, can press again and "Post deleted" (2) press "last" at android
     - both: >> implement the RBTree

-    - firebase like & post   (pushed, not yet test)
+*** Minor &  2nd Urgent ***

-* firebase should also need load ...                @Cathy
+* now also need data instances for delete & like......

-* Minor items that affect many different places
+* Revise UI (minor revisions) * (write down which part/parts/all that you are changing)
     - ProfileActivity: REMOVE "proPicUrl", replace into e.g. Location (*cuz not enough time implement profile picture), and change User class

-*** Minor but can be tedious ***

-* 4. Revise UI (minor revisions) * (write down which part/parts/all that you are changing)
     - AppActivity: design it so that things could be placed into fragments?
     - logIn > main screen, with Create Account button, remove forgetPassword activity & layout
-    - can finetune Current Post a bit
+    - Current Post: size out of bound, and layout can finetune  a bit
+    - timeline: (long postId)

-* 5. Checkings
+* Checkings
     - Check UI input's validation & warning messages, and bugs
     - layouts (different emulator sizes): e.g. currentpost out of boundary Pixel API 30

 ** Not Urgent and Optional **

 * 1000 data instances > from real data source
 * Screen 'tag' input after User Input, before Storing
+* firebase load @Cathy

 ====================================================================================================
 RECENTly done and pushed
     - Set up the whole RBTree  @Juren
+        - tested search, set up with kev
     - pushed Tokenizer, Parser  @kev
-    - Firebase Like & delete @Cathy
+    - Firebase Like & delete @Cathy     (and tested 10/19)
+        - revised layout
-    - Like, +UI views @Kyle
+    - Like, +some UI views @Kyle